deepanshs/csdmpy/docs/startFromScratch/interacting_with_csdm.rst

 **Additive operations involving two csdm objects**

-The additive operations are supported between two csdm objects with identical sets of Dimension objects and DependentVariable objects with the same dimensionality.
+The additive operations are supported between two csdm objects only when the two objects have identical sets of Dimension objects and DependentVariable objects with the same dimensionality.
 For examples,

 **Example 7**